CSU Policies and Regulations

 Any Chico State student or applicant for admission to Chico State has the right to be free from discrimination, harassment, and retaliation (DHR).
 Executive Order 1097 outlines the process for inquiries and investigations and for filing complaints.
 Students/applicants with concerns or complaints should contact Student Rights and Responsibilities, in SSC 180.

-California State University does not discriminate on the basis of age, genetic information, marital status, medical condition, nationality, race or ethnicity (including color, caste and ancestry), religion (or religious creed), and veteran or military status – as these terms are defined in the CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) in its programs and activities, including admission and access.
+The California State University does not discriminate on the basis of age, genetic information, marital status, medical condition, nationality, race or ethnicity (including color, caste and ancestry), religion (or religious creed), and veteran or military status—as these terms are defined in the in its programs and activities, including admission and access.
 Federal and state laws, including Title VI of the Civil Rights Act of 1964 and the California Equity in Higher Education Act, prohibit such discrimination.

 Protected Status: Disability

-The California State University does not discriminate on the basis of disability (physical and mental) – as this term is defined in the CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) – in its programs and activities, including admission and access.
+The California State University does not discriminate on the basis of disability (physical and mental)—as this term is defined in the Interim CSU Nondiscrimination Policy—in its programs and activities, including admission and access.
 Federal and state laws, including sections 504 and 508 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, prohibit such discrimination.

 Protected Status: Gender (or sex), Gender Identity (including nonbinary and transgender), Gender Expression, and Sexual Orientation

-California State University does not discriminate on the basis of gender (or sex), gender (including nonbinary and transgender), gender expression or sexual orientation — as these terms are defined in CSU policy — in its programs and activities, including admission and access.
+The California State University does not discriminate on the basis of gender (or sex), gender identity (including nonbinary and transgender) gender expression, pregnancy and sexual orientation—as these terms are defined in CSU policy—in its programs and activities, including admission and access.
 Federal and state laws, including Title IX of the Education Amendments of 1972, prohibit such discrimination.

 As a matter of federal and state law and California State University policy, the following types of conduct are prohibited: